Tornado

 may become missiles in strong winds.

-Consider installing permanent shutters to cover windows.
-Shutters
+- Consider installing permanent shutters to cover

 can be closed quickly and provide the safest protection for windows.

-Strengthen garage doors.
-Garage doors are often damaged or destroyed
+- Strengthen garage doors.
+Garage doors

 by flying debris, allowing strong winds to enter.
-As winds apply pressure
+As winds apply

 to the walls, the roof can be lifted off, and the rest of the house can